-Who else will be living here?
+Who will be your neighbors?

 Do you know the other residents?
 Especially in smaller communities, it's good to spend some time with the other residents before making a decision.
 After all, living side by side has the potential for conflict.